SonnyK33/obsidian/Geopoltical Alpha.md

 **Political Constraints**
 Beware of experts who aren’t actually experts who funnel the views of a small group of people.

 He gives the example of Johnson’s actions during negotiations over Brexit.
 He was acting as if he was okay with a no deal brexit, and many connected sources echoed this.
-His preferences (as indicated by him) werr to act hawkish.
+His preferences (as indicated by him) were to act hawkish.
 But there were material constraints.
 Most importantly, a no deal brexit wasn’t popular with anyone.
 The key insight was that his revealed preference to act aggressively was “nondiagnostic”.
 It made sense regardless of whether he actually wanted a no deal exit or not.
 He had to act tough to get the support from UK independence parties who were taking votes away from Tories.

 This seems obvious to me.
 The value is to separate a prediction into components.
 1) he wants to act aggressively (preference)